-- There is no guidance that dictates the physical scope of a HRA of a Plan document.
-Therefore, 1.6 in considering the physical scope of the assessment, we were guided primarily by the identified impact pathways (called the source-pathway-receptor model) rather than by 'arbitrary' zones.
-Current guidance suggests that the following European sites be included in the scope of the assessment: - All sites within the Leicestershire County boundary; and, - Other sites shown to be linked to development within the County boundary through a known 'pathway' (discussed below) - Briefly defined, pathways are routes by which a change in activity provided within a County 1.7 Plan document can lead to an effect upon an internationally designated site.
-An example of this would be new residential development resulting in an increased population and thus increased recreational pressure, which could then affect European sites by, for example, disturbance of wintering birds.
-Guidance from the former Department of Communities and Local Government states that the HRA should be 'proportionate to the geographical scope of the [plan policy]' and that 'an AA need not be done in any more detail, or using more resources, than is useful for its purpose' (CLG, 2006, p.6).
-More recently, the Court of Appeal ruled that providing the Council (competent authority) was duly satisfied that proposed mitigation could be 'achieved in practice' to satisfy that the proposed development would have no adverse effect, then this would suffice.
-This ruling has since been applied to a planning permission (rather than a Core Strategy document) 2.
-In this case the High Court ruled that for 'a multistage process, so long as there is sufficient information at any particular stage to enable the authority to be satisfied that the proposed mitigation can be achieved in practice it is not necessary for all matters concerning mitigation to be fully resolved before a decision maker is able to conclude that a development will satisfy the requirements of Reg 61 of the Habitats Regulations'.
+- There is no guidance that dictates the physical scope of an HRA of a Plan document.
+The physical scope of this assessment was guided primarily by the identified impact pathways (called the source-pathway-receptor model) rather than by 'arbitrary' zones.
+Current guidance suggests that the following European sites should be included in the scope of the assessment: - All sites within the Leicestershire County boundary; and, - Other sites shown to be linked to development within the County boundary through a known 'pathway' (discussed below). - Briefly defined, pathways are routes by which a change in activity provided within a County 1.8 Plan document can lead to an effect upon an internationally designated site.
+An example of this would be new residential development resulting in an increased population and thus increased recreational pressure, which could affect European sites through, for example, disturbance of wintering birds.
+Guidance from the former Department of Communities and Local Government (DCLG, now the Ministry of Housing, Communities and Local Government) states that the HRA should be 'proportionate to the geographical scope of the [plan policy] and that 'an AA need not be done in any more detail, or using more resources, than is useful for its purpose' (CLG, 2006, p.6).
+More recently, the Court of Appeal3 ruled that providing the Council (competent authority) was duly satisfied that proposed mitigation could be 'achieved in practice' to satisfy that the proposed development would have no adverse effect, then this would suffice.
+This ruling has since been applied to a planning permission (rather than a Core Strategy document)4.
+In this case, the High Court ruled that for 'a multistage process, so long as there is sufficient information at any particular stage to enable the authority to be satisfied that the proposed mitigation can be achieved in practice it is not necessary for all matters concerning mitigation to